Tun Razak Exchange: China Communications and Construction Group (CCCG) and WCT Group – Residential Development (CORE Residence @ TRX)

 In October 2015, WCT Holdings Berhad, through its subsidiary WCT Precious Development Sdn Bhd (WCTPD), agreed to purchase a land plot within TRX for a sum of RM223 million.
 Together with this, WCT was awarded RM754 million contract to construct and complete infrastructure and roadways in TRX.
 In August 2017, WCT announced that its subsidiary WCT Land Sdn Bhd and WCTPD had agreed with CCCG Overseas Real Estate Pte Ltd (CORE) to develop this plot of TRX land.

 In January 2019, Core Precious Development Sdn Bhd (80% owned by CCCG and 20% WCT), held the groundbreaking ceremony for this project (named CORE Residence @ TRX), which comprises two serviced residence towers and one serviced apartment tower, scheduled to be completed in 2023 with handover in 2024.
 The project features 700 residential units, catering to financial professionals and expatriates.

-Urusharat Jamaah Sdn Bhd – Mixed-Use Development
+Urusharta Jamaah Sdn Bhd – Mixed-Use Development

 Lembaga Tabung Haji bought a 0.631-hectare piece of land in TRX for RM188.5 million in 2015.
 In 2017, Tabung Haji announced that its TRX development would encompass a mix of apartments, serviced apartments, and other commercial developments, with a gross development value estimated at RM900 million.
-In January 2019, Lembaga Tabung Haji sold its plot of land at a premium to Urusharat Jamaah Sdn Bhd, a company owned by the Malaysian government.
+In January 2019, Lembaga Tabung Haji sold its plot of land at a premium to Urusharta Jamaah Sdn Bhd, a company owned by the Malaysian government.